Purchases from abroad

 Examples of goods that are subject to excise duties are chocolates and sweets, tobacco goods, alcoholic beverages and soft drinks, diet soda, lemonade, etc.

-From 1 January 2020, you must pay VAT as well as any excise or customs duties from the first krone if you buy these goods online.
+You must pay VAT as well as any excise or customs duties if you buy these goods online.
 Find out more about foodstuffs above and which other goods this applies to.

-It has been suggested that from 1 April 2020, you must pay VAT from the first krone on goods you buy from foreign online stores.
-The online store is responsible for claiming the VAT when you pay.
-In other words, it will be like purchasing goods in Norwegian shops.
-(This does not apply to foodstuffs or goods subject to excise duties as described above.)
+You must pay VAT on goods you buy online from foreign websites.
+The online shop is responsible for charging VAT when you pay.
+In other words, it will be the same as purchasing goods in Norwegian shops.

 Some goods are illegal to import, or are subject to restrictions.
-Find out more about which goods this apply to at the Norwegian Customs.
+Find out more about which goods this applies to at the Norwegian Customs.

 For goods with a value over NOK 3,000, VAT and any excise and customs duties will be calculated and added when the goods cross the Norwegian border.
 In practice, the courier may calculate and pay the duties on your behalf.
 They'll do this based on information regarding the package and the content with which the sender is obliged to mark the shipment.
 It will probably incur a fee from the courier.
 It varies when the couriers claim their fees and duties.

 At the Norwegian customs website you can read more about customs regulations.

 When you import and register a vehicle in Norway, you must pay a one-off registration tax and other duties.
 Read more about importing cars and other vehicles.